keyndroid/LibUtilityMaster/README.md

 # Permission Utility

-You can use this code for permission
+You can use this code for asking permission

 ```
 val permissionBuilder = PermissionUtils.Builder().setContenxt(this)